MarkZelei/Simple-Insta/README.md

 <h2>Examples</h2>
 <p>
-We gonna experient with the scipt's capabilties a little bit.
+We gonna experiment with the scipt's capabilties a little bit.
 </p>

 <h3>Location</h3>